jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 118: This is why I believe we should not make reference to perfect models.

-> See previous comment
+> Please see previous comment

 231: I believe these details on the software should not be given here, in the body of the paper.
 These may be part of the user guide of the produced software

 > We are deferring here to the editor.
 However, I feel that as a consumer of open source software I have an ethical responsibility to cite the primary packages that I use.
 Further, as a scientist committed to reproducibility I believe that describing software used is as important as describing the experiment design.
-However, making code accessible on GitHub partially alleviates this concern.
+However, it is true that making code accessible on GitHub partially alleviates this concern.

 ## Reviewer 2